The City of Hobart aims to achieve zero waste to landfill by 2030. That means working together to recycle as much as we can and reduce waste.

 City of Hobart downloads

-Learn what goes in your general waste bin, green waste bin and recycling bin.
+Learn what goes in your general waste bin, recycling bin and FOGO bin.

 Want to know more?
 Download the A to Z of Recyclables list.
 Here is the flyer to see what can be dropped of at the Council Centre recycling unit.